 - Primal Screen

 Students interested in pursuing the Graphic Design concentration must enroll in ARGD 2010, Graphic Design Survey.
-(Prerequisites are completion of ARST 1050 and 1060 or 1080.)
-Multiple sections of ARGD 2010 are offered each academic year (typically in the fall semesterr only).
-After completion of ARGD 2010, students are eligible to apply to the graphic design major via portfolio review which will be held during the School of Art portfolio week beginning fall 2017.
+(Prerequisites are: completion of ARST 1050 and 1060 or 1080.)
+Multiple sections of ARGD 2010 are offered each academic year (typically in the fall semester only) with an enrollment of sixteen students per section.
+After completion of ARGD 2010, students are eligible to apply to the graphic design major via portfolio review which is typically held on Reading Day.

-Students accepted as graphic design majors are required to have a Mac laptop with current Adobe Creative Cloud software in their first semester of major coursework (Be sure to chose the educational subscription pricing option).
+Students accepted as graphic design majors are required to have a Mac laptop with current Adobe Creative Cloud software in their first semester of major coursework.
+Be sure to choose the educational subscription pricing option.
 Details regarding current minimum machine requirements will be provided once students are accepted into the area.
-(Students do not need their own laptop to take the ARGD 2010 Graphic Design Survey class.)
+Students do not need their own laptop to take the ARGD 2010 Graphic Design Survey class.
+Shop at the Apple Education Store for student pricing on Macs.
+For Apple Loan information visit www.apple.com/financing.